'Flop Accounts' Are the New Teen Thing on Instagram

 “Teenagers want an outlet to express their opinions with the same kind of conviction that they generally might not be able to express at home or other parts of their life,” said Hal, a 17-year-old admin on @toomanyflops_.

 “Liberal flop accounts point out problematic behavior or spread liberal opinions,” said Bea, a 16-year-old in Maryland who founded the account @hackflops.
-“Conservative accounts post about feminism and whether the movement is good or bad, whether you can be conservative and LGBT, or black lives matter and whether it’s better or worse than all lives matter … I’ve formed my opinions largely based upon what I see in the flop community.”
+“Conservative accounts post about feminism and whether the movement is good or bad, whether you can be conservative and LGBT, or Black Lives Matter and whether it’s better or worse than All Lives Matter … I’ve formed my opinions largely based upon what I see in the flop community.”

 Dann, a 17-year-old in New Jersey, said his politics have tilted rightward after spending more time on flop accounts.
-“I was very left-leaning when I started this account, very [Social Justice Warrior],” he said. “ And over the course of running the account my opinions have shifted.
+“I was very left-leaning when I started this account, very [social-justice warrior],” he said. “ And over the course of running the account, my opinions have shifted.
 I was exposing myself to more stuff, then the things I was posting as a flop I kind of ended up agreeing with more and more,” he said.
-While he used to post flops calling for gun control, now he believes in the second amendment and is “pro-gun rights.”
+While he used to post flops calling for gun control, now he believes in the Second Amendment and is “pro–gun rights.”

 But sometimes that doesn’t work out.
 Hal said one flop he posted about a pansexual musician ended up losing the account a couple hundred followers overnight.
 He worries about flop accounts turning Instagram into more of an echo chamber.
 “Everyone wants to see content they agree with,” he said.

 Most teens say they’ll at least try to engage with content on flop accounts from both sides, even if just to find more flop ideas for their own accounts.
-“We aren’t forcing anyone to see our content, but if you want to come and educate yourself, have a good laugh, you can see kids your own age talking about important topics,” said Alma.
+“We aren’t forcing anyone to see our content, but if you want to come and educate yourself, have a good laugh, you can see kids your own age talking about important topics,” Alma said.

-The main thing teens who engage with flop accounts share is a strong distrust in the news media.
-Teens said they turned to flop accounts specifically because they didn’t believe what they read in the news, saw on TV, or even were taught in their U.S. history class, since, as one teen saw it, their teacher is just one person giving their opinion.
+The main thing teens who engage with flop accounts share is a strong distrust of the news media.
+Teens said they turned to flop accounts specifically because they didn’t believe what they read in the news, saw on TV, or even were taught in their U.S.-history class, since, as one teen saw it, their teacher is just one person giving an opinion.
 Teen flop-account admins and followers said they found information on flop accounts to be far more reliable because it could be crowdsourced and debated.

-“You don’t want to read things in a newspaper because that’s filtered.
-That’s not interactive,” said Alma.
-“Flop accounts you can comment, ask questions and you usually get replies.”
-Alma said that a big reason she found news outlets to be so unreliable is because she believes each article is written through the lens of a single reporter’s opinion or agenda.
+“You don’t want to read things in a newspaper, because that’s filtered.
+That’s not interactive,” Alma said.
+“Flop accounts, you can comment, ask questions, and you usually get replies.”
+Alma said that a big reason she found news outlets to be so unreliable is that she believes each article is written through the lens of a single reporter’s opinion or agenda.

-“A lot of news nowadays claims to be facts but it’s based off people’s opinions or they purposefully omit information,” she said.“I wish we could trust articles more, but it’s been proven multiple times of people reporting things that aren’t true.
-It’s just hard to know who to trust so you always feel the need to check things yourself.
-You can’t just read an article and take it as fact because there’s always a chance that it isn’t.”
+“A lot of news nowadays claims to be facts, but it’s based off people’s opinions or they purposefully omit information,” she said.“I wish we could trust articles more, but it’s been proven multiple times of people reporting things that aren’t true.
+It’s just hard to know who to trust, so you always feel the need to check things yourself.
+You can’t just read an article and take it as fact, because there’s always a chance that it isn’t.”

-“Flop accounts have a lot of people fact-checking each other instead of just depending on one source giving us information,” said Dann.
+“Flop accounts have a lot of people fact-checking each other instead of just depending on one source giving us information,” Dann said.
 “The fact that we’re all posting about these things means we all have to do research and it’s a lot of people completing these things together, not just one person, which makes us trust it more.”

 But even accurate information can be warped to present a biased viewpoint, and some flop admins have accidentally posted misinformation before eventually realizing it and taking it down.